Henry-Allen/ShredForge/meetings.md

 11/25/2025
-Henry will continue to finish the code of the project Kevin and Alec will make sure the slides and other things are ready for the demo
+Henry will continue to finish the code of the project Kevin and Alec will make sure the slides and other things are ready for the demo 12/1/2025 disscussed the presentation and demo descided who will do what filmed demo video
+12/2/2025
+finalized presentation talking points finalized UML for slides practiced presentaion